Our experts are here to help

 Noise and Motor

-Noise levels are important when choosing a ceiling fan, especially for bedrooms, offices or quiet areas.
-Too much noise can disrupt sleep, focus or relaxation, and overall comfort.
+When picking a ceiling fan, noise levels are crucial, particularly for bedrooms, offices, or other quiet spots.
+Too much noise and you’re looking at disrupted sleep, concentration, or relaxation, impacting overall comfort.

 Fans with noise levels between 30 and 50 dB are generally acceptable.
 Whisper-quiet fans around 30 dB are for bedrooms, and 40-50 dB are for living areas where moderate noise is tolerated.

-Invest in a fan with a high-quality motor for durability and quiet operation.
-High-quality motors are designed to run smoothly, reducing hums or vibrations, perfect for noise-sensitive areas.
+Investing in a fan with a top-notch motor ensures durability and quiet performance.
+These motors are built to operate smoothly, cutting down on hums or vibrations, making them ideal for noise-sensitive areas.

 Tips to Check Noise Levels Before Buying: